docsforadobe/premiere-plugin-guide/docs/intro/premiere-pro-plug-in-types.rst

 It's always important to test the plug-in fully in each application before advertising compatibility.

-Check out the Guidelines for Exporters in Premiere Elements for instructions on how to set up your exporter to be used in Premiere Elements.
+Check out :ref:`exporters/additional-details.guidelines-for-exporters-in-premiere-elements` for instructions on how to set up your exporter to be used in Premiere Elements.

 ----